 STANDARD CYTOGENETIC ANALYSIS

 Standard cytogenetic analysis refers to the examination of banded human chromosomes.
 Banded chromosome analysis allows for both the determination of the number and identity of chromosomes in the cell and recognition of abnormal banding patterns associated with a structural rearrangement.
-A stained band is defined as the part of a chromosome that is clearly distinguishable from its adjacent segments ...
+A stained band is defined as the part of a chromosome that is clearly distinguishable from ...